 - Subscription Opt-in Type: At PushEngage, you can choose from 7 different types of opt-in depending on the site type.
 This column shows which type of push opt-in type you have chosen.

 - Site Type: This shows the site type of your website.
-It could be either HTTP or HTTPS website.
+It could be either HTTP or HTTPS websites.

 - First Impression: This shows the 1st impression of your push opt-in.
 When a user comes to your website, the push opt-in appears on the page.
 This is called the 1st impression of the opt-in.

-- Second Impression: In two-step opt-in, you have intermediate image after the user clicks on “Allow”.
+- Second Impression: In two-step opt-in, you have an intermediate image after the user clicks on "Allow".
 This is the second impression of your push opt-in.
-In case of single step opt-in, you don’t have the second impression
+In the case of single-step opt-in, you don't have the second impression

 - Subscribers: This is the count of total subscribers who subscribed under this specific Subscription opt-in type.

 - Subscription Rate: It is the opt-in rate for the Subscription Opt-in Type you have selected for your website.

 How To Use The Push Notification Opt-in Analytics Report

 First, you have to configure your opt-in type.
 Go to Subscription Dialog Box Settings under settings.
 Choose any type of Opt-In type and configure the push opt-in.